brent58/ipCookieConsent/README.md

 # ipCookieConsent
-Is an ImpressPages implementation of the free JavaScript plugin by insites for alerting users about the use of cookies on your website
+Is an ImpressPages implementation of the free JavaScript plugin by insites (https://cookieconsent.insites.com) for alerting users about the use of cookies on a website